aws-cloudformation/aws-cloudformation-resource-providers-sns/aws-sns-subscription/docs/README.md

 ### Ref

-When you pass the logical ID of this resource to the intrinsic `Ref` function, Ref returns the Id.
+When you pass the logical ID of this resource to the intrinsic `Ref` function, Ref returns the SubscriptionArn.

 ### Fn::GetAtt